mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 ## Transitions and ordering

 State scripts are run by the Mender Client after reaching a given state.
 Before entering the new state the Enter scripts are run.
 After all the actions belonging to the given state are executed, the Leave scripts are run.
 For most of the states, if some error occurs while executing either an Enter or a Leave script, or some action inside the state (like installing a new artifact which is broken and therefore installation is failing) the corresponding Error scripts are executed.
+The exceptions are:

+* `Idle`
+* `Sync`
+* `ArtifactCommit_Leave`
+* `ArtifactRollback`
+* `ArtifactRollbackReboot`
+* `ArtifactFailure`

-The exceptions are `Idle`, `Sync`, `ArtifactRollback`, `ArtifactRollbackReboot` and `ArtifactFailure`.
-The reason for ignoring errors and not calling Error scripts is that the state is already an error state, such as for example `ArtifactRollback`.
+The reason for ignoring most of these and not calling Error scripts is that the state is already an error state, such as for example `ArtifactRollback`. `ArtifactCommit_Leave` is not an error state, but in this case it is too late to go to an Error script, because the Artifact has already been committed.

 There can be more than one script for a given state.
 Each script contains an ordering number as a part of the naming convention, which determines when it is run: